 If you’re wondering how that’ll relate to your access control and ID systems, it means deploying a host of innovative solutions that keep your staff safe and secure – all while giving them the reassurance that you’ve taken time to adapt procedures.
 Temperature screening on entry is now commonplace across many larger businesses and corporations, with temperature screening kiosks offering a much more accurate and professional approach.

-We’ve got an upcoming webinar that covers everything you need to know about these innovative new products, which you can find details on here.
-For our full range of COVID-19 supplies to ensure your workplace is compliant if people are returning to the office, click here.
+We’ve got an upcoming webinar that covers everything you need to know about these innovative new products.
+[Webinar is now ]

 Challenge: Finding software to fit with new ways of working